Frequently Asked Questions - Life Ride 2019

-Tour de Cure covers accommodation for three nights, Saturday 30 March to Tuesday 2 April.
+Tour de Cure covers accommodation for all three nights of the tour.
 Details of accommodation will be released closer to the tour.
 Accommodation will be on a shared room basis.

 Will food be covered throughout the trip or do i need to bring my own?
 Can you cater for my dietary requirements?
 (Phase 2)

 Tour de Cure covers meals during the bike tour.

 Please notify us of any special dietary requirements.